-Sometimes, a better forum for raising concerns can be team meetings where everyone can put forward their ideas about how to resolve the issue and agree on a solution.
-This is especially true if it is organisational restrictions, procedure or policy that are causing the discomfort.
-For example, an individual may get frightened if they are being woken at 6 am by a carer and something as simple as changing their visit to 6:30 am when they are already awake can make a massive difference to their well-being.
+Sometimes, a better forum for raising concerns can be team meetings where everyone can present their ideas about how to resolve the issue and agree upon a solution.
+This is especially true if it is organisational restrictions, procedures or policies that are causing the discomfort.
+For example, an individual may get frightened if they are being woken at 6 am by a carer, and something as simple as changing their visit to 6:30 am when they are already awake can make a massive difference to their well-being.